 We discuss about how information systems are historically handled, and why time series databases will play a critical role for data in the near future.

-To address data processing needs of the world of sensors and Internet of things, SenX has developed Warp 10 and WarpScript, a suite of softwares based on data models known as Time Series and Geo Time Series.
+To address the data processing needs of the world of sensors and the Internet of things, SenX has developed Warp 10 and WarpScript, a suite of software based on data models known as Time Series and Geo Time Series.
 In this article, we dive into the historical reasons why the industry is shifting toward time series models.

 |Learn more about What is a Time Series Database.|

 Within companies, data is generally managed in large "relational" databases, also known as structured or SQL databases.
 Derived from business applications, they are structured with strong functional dominance.
 Formats and semantics within these databases are specific to each sector according to its needs.
 Mostly, every company uses relational databases, which are managed by their IT department (or an external company).

 Until the mid-2000s, the question of changing the data model did not arise.
 Any new project would naturally fit in an existing mold.